I’ve shared a lot of tactics for setting up and optimising the performance of your Facebook ads.

 This is undoubtedly the easiest and most straightforward Facebook ad scaling technique, so it’s a pretty good place to start.

-If you were able to set-up and launch your Facebook ad campaign in the first place, you’re able to follow the vertical scaling technique.
+If you created a Facebook ad campaign, you’ll be able to follow the vertical scaling technique.

 In order to follow this tactic successfully, you must live by one very strict Facebook ad scaling rule:

 If you’re going to scale up a winning Facebook ad campaign with vertical scaling, you must remain patient.

 Vertical scaling requires budget increases in slow increments – that means a slow, gradual increase in your campaign budget over time.

 For this tactic to work, you’re going to need to resist the urge to spend too much, too quickly, that means ticking both of these scaling rules:

 - Increasing ad spend to between 10-20% of your existing campaign budget